ubuntu-mate/ubuntu-mate.org/blog/20160131-ubuntu-mate-january-2016-supporters.md

 it is really gaining popularity within the Ubuntu MATE community.
 We are activaly working towards adding MATE Dock Applet to the Debian and Ubuntu archives and hope to include it in Ubuntu MATE 16.04 with a special panel layout to show off its full potential.
-So thank to Robin for creating MATE Dock Applet and we look forward to working with you and seeing what else to create for MATE Desktop!
+So thanks to Robin for creating MATE Dock Applet and we look forward to working with you and seeing what else to create for the MATE Desktop!

 ## Please Donate